Scan a Target

 - Shots in the outer rings too: White light on a yellow background (e.g. yellow construction paper or card).
 This makes the white target field stand out clearly as well.

-- Colored backgrounds (orange, red) are also detected reliably.
+- Colored backgrounds (orange, red) also work reliably.

 A sheet of yellow construction paper under the target gives the best results — especially when shots land outside the black aiming mark.